 Balancing School and Social Life

 I was really stressed going into high school that my classes would all be insanely hard.
 I’m not going to lie, some of them are, but freshman year wasn’t especially difficult and it’s a really good transition year from middle school to high school.
 Work hard freshman year because it won’t be that easy to make that good of grades later on (hear me now, believe me later).
 However, don’t drown yourself in your studies.
 Like I said, it’ll be harder to make good grades later, so take advantage of the free time you still have and participate in all the high school events you can.
-Freshman year I was in the choir, helped build my class’ homecoming float (our town has a parade and each class has a themed float constructed by that class), went to a ton of our home football games, participated in a few clubs, went to YoungLife, supported my friends in their sport’s events, and played lacrosse all while keeping As and Bs.
+Freshman year I was in the choir, helped build my class’ homecoming float (our town has a parade and each class has a themed float constructed by that class), went to a ton of our home football games, participated in a few school clubs, was involved in YoungLife, supported my friends in their sport’s events, and played lacrosse all while keeping As and Bs.
 Juggling extracurriculars with academics can be challenging at times, but if you love everything you’re participating in it’s so worth it!

 Safe, Fun, and Legal Hangouts